‘It's kind of our baby’: Weaver Nut Company owners thankful for firefighters, plan to rebuild following fire

 Smoke and debris from the Weaver Nut Company warehouse in Clay Township pictured the morning after the fire, Thursday morning, August 5, 2021.
 The blaze destroyed the warehouse on Wednesday evening, but no injuries were reported.

-Vincent Weaver could see the smoke from about 10 miles away when he was driving to Ephrata Wednesday evening, after receiving a phone call that his warehouse was on fire.
+Vincent Weaver could see the smoke from about 10 miles away when he was driving to Clay Township Wednesday evening after receiving a phone call that his warehouse was on fire.

-That warehouse was where Weaver Nut Company, located on West Main Street in Ephrata, has been manufacturing and distributing its snacks since 1986.
+That warehouse was where Weaver Nut Co., located on West Main Street in Clay Township (an Ephrata address), has been manufacturing and distributing its snacks since 1986.
 It was a big addition for the family-owned business that opened 11 years prior and on Thursday morning, it was now all debris.

 "It's a little surreal to hear," Vincent Weaver said of receiving the phone call that his business was on fire.
 He owns the snack company with his brother, Edward Weaver.

-"When I was driving here from Shafferstown (on Wednesday evening), I could see smoke already," Vincent Weaver said.
+"When I was driving here from Schaefferstown (on Wednesday evening), I could see smoke already," Vincent Weaver said.
 "And I knew it was bad at that point."

 The fire began around 6:30 p.m. and quickly escalated to a four-alarm fire, a system used by emergency responders that represents the severity of the fire.